 The Fund is named after Ing.
 Dagmar Procházková, CSc., who graduated from the Faculty of Chemical Technology in Inorganic Chemistry, and from the Faculty of Chemical Engineering in Technical Cybernetics; the Fund is established from financial resources donated from her estate.

-- Financial support provided from the Fund per grant will be 2 400 000 CZK
+- Financial support provided from the Fund per project will be 2 000 000 CZK per year

-- all related documents (Announcement of a competition for starting grants in 2022 and Rules of the Fund and Principles/Rules of the Competition) are listed below.
+- all related documents (Announcement of a competition in 2023 and Rules of the Fund and Principles/Rules of the Competition) are listed below (English version of the current Rules of the Fund under preparation, will be provided as soon as possible).

 - Application for the starting grant (supplement to annoucement)